-PITCH IN BROAD STROKES
+1) PITCH IN BROAD STROKES

 This is usually a fifteen minute oral pitch describing the overall concept, genre, plot and market of your screenplay.
-If it’s adapted from a graphic novel or other highly visual source, it may be appropriate to bring in some artwork, but only of it will help convey the overall film to the movie producer.
+If it’s adapted from a graphic novel or other highly visual source, it may be appropriate to bring in some artwork.
+Only do so if it will help convey the overall film to the movie producer.

 They may or may not come with notes, based on the producer’s tastes or the changing marketplace.
 Some pet projects stay in developments for years, sometimes decades, but generally they lose momentum fairly quickly.
 Christopher Nolan’s “Inception” was in development for nearly 20 years until he figured out the final act.
 If a company decides it no longer wishes to pursue a project, they sell it to another studio during turnaround.

 Established producers may prefer spec scripts with some attached elements such as a name director or actor.
 Newer ones may opt for “naked” scripts so they can attach talent to them and establish a name for themselves.
 It makes sense to approach production companies which specialize in a particular genre.
-This makes sense, since these producers are most familiar with the genre from a writer’s perspective.
+This makes sense since these movie producers are most familiar with the genre from a screenwriter’s perspective.
 They understand the types of stories that work, rhythms, tones, audiences and ways to distribute and market the film.